OpenEvalProject/evals/manuscripts/elife-75910/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/75910/elife-75910-fig3-v2.jpg)

 **Figure 3.:** (A–C) Monkey J (N = 101 sessions).
-In panels A and B, ρ and Task2,ABρ (Task2,BAy-axis) are plotted against ρ (Task1x-axis).
+In panels A and B, ρTask2,AB and ρTask2,BA (y-axis) are plotted against ρTask1 (x-axis).
 Each data point represents one session and gray ellipses indicate 90% confidence intervals.
 The main axis of both ellipses is rotated counterclockwise compared to the identity line (preference bias).
 In addition, the ellipse in panel B is displaced upwards compared to that in panel A (order bias).
 In panel C, the same data are pooled and color coded.
 The two lines are from an ANCOVA (covariate: order; parallel lines).
 The regression slope is significantly >1 (preference bias) and the two intercepts differ significantly from each other (order bias).
 (D–F) Monkey G (N = 140 sessions).
 Same format.
 The results closely resemble those for monkey J but the preference bias is weaker.

-## Computational framework
+### Computational framework

 The following sections present a series of results on the neuronal origins of these behavioral phenomena.
 We begin by discussing the computational framework for the analyses.